mendix/docs/content/en/docs/refguide/modeling/application-logic/workflows/workflow-elements/wait-for-timer.md

 **Wait for timer** was renamed to **Timer** in Studio Pro 10.14.0.
 {{% /alert %}}

-The **Timer** activity allows you to suspend a workflow path for a configurable duration or until a certain date and time.
+The **Timer** activity allows you to suspend a workflow path for a configurable duration or until a set date and time.

 For example, when a new salary legislation is about to take effect, a timer can be set until the date of effect to actually adjust the values in the system.